 A student who neglects any course may, after written warning by the instructor, be excluded from the course by the instructor with the approval of the Administrative Board.
 The warning should specify the steps the student must take in order to be allowed to continue in the course.
 A student may also be excluded from a course by the Honor Council if the student has committed academic dishonesty in the course.
 Exclusion from a course is equivalent in all respects to failing it and in and of itself makes the student’s record for the term unsatisfactory.
 A notation of EXLD (excluded) on the transcript indicates that the student was not permitted to continue in the course and received no credit.
-A student may not withdraw from a course from which he or she has been excluded.
+Students may not withdraw from a course from which they have been excluded.
 Students excluded from a course are denied any right to further course evaluation, including final and makeup examinations.